privacysandbox/draft-ietf-protected-audience-key-value-service/draft-ietf-protected-audience-key-value-services.md

 -   Each partition contains one or more key groups.
     Each key group contains a list of `tags` set by the client.
     Each key group contains a list of keys to be looked up in the service's internal datastore.
--   Each partition has a unique identifier.
+-   Each partition has an identifier that is unique among its compression group.
     This allows the client to match the request partition with the corresponding `partitionOutput` (see {{compression-group}}) in the response.
 -   Each partition has a compression group field.